Profile of Dr. Md. Rashidul Islam

 Journal Papers

 Mia MJ, Naher J, Azom MG, Sabuz MSR, Islam MH & Islam MR. 2019.
 Spatiotemporal variations in diversity indices and finfish assemblage in relation to ecological indicators of the Atrai River, Dinajpur, Bangladesh.
 Egyptian Journal of Aquatic Research, 45, 175-182.
-(Q3, Elsevier)
+[Scopus Index]

 Conference Papers